Mexticacán: 20th century

 In the beginning of the 20th century the city got interested into trading with the United States and Europe.
 The city, back then, was known for its pallet crafts.
 In 1940, the city had invested into production of ice cream, which was brought to Mexticacán by Genaro Jáuregui, an entrepreneur from the city who also promoted the generation of electric power and radio.
 By 1950s Mexticacán began entering other cities of the country such as Aguascalientes, Durango, León, Monterrey, Veracruz and many more.
 In 1970s Mexticacán had fully achieved its internationalization when it opened its hygiene business in Panama.

 21st century

 Recently, Club Mexticacan, was established as a non-profit organization in Northern California to help those in need, such as children and the elderly.
 In a little less than a year, major accomplishments have been achieved; two vehicles have been purchased to transport the disabled children to special education classes and hundreds of toys, blankets, and shoes have been handed out.

-According to the Institute of Transparency and Public Information, Mexticacán became the most opaque city in Jalisco in 2017 because their government had failed to publish fundamental information on his website.
+According to the Institute of Transparency and Public Information, Mexticacán became the most opaque city in Jalisco in 2017 because their government had failed to publish fundamental information on their website.